hipspay/hips-ios-sdk-mpos/README.md

 | Version | Description                                                                                                                          | Date       |
 |:--------|:-------------------------------------------------------------------------------------------------------------------------------------|:-----------|

+| `0.9.8` | Updated for new iOS version support and new signature support.
+Changed HipsSDK class to Hips for future Swift version compatibility

 | `0.9.7` | Build for new iOS version.

 | `0.9.6` | Bug fixes.